clarkezone/clarkezone.github.io/_posts/2018-12-14-animated-vector-graphics-using-windows_ui_composition.md

 	container.Offset({ 0.0f, 350.0f, 1.0f });
 	root.Children().InsertAtTop(container);
 ```
 now Will create the code generated class, in this case LottieLogo1:
 ```c++
 	auto static bmv = winrt::make_self< AnimatedVisuals::LottieLogo1>();
 ```
 we can then call the ```TryCreateAnimatedVisual``` method to instantiate the animation
 ```c++
 	winrt::Windows::Foundation::IInspectable diags;
 	auto avptr = bmv.TryCreateAnimatedVisual(compositor, diags);
 ```
 insert it into the tree, scaling to fit our visual
 ```c++
 	auto visual = avptr.RootVisual();
 	container.Children().InsertAtTop(visual);
 	container.Scale({ width / avptr.Size().x, height / avptr.Size().y, 1.0f });
 ```
 and finally play back
 ```c++
 	auto playanimation = Play(compositor, visual);
 ```
+This is clearly considerably less / simpler code to get a much more impressive results with all of the heavy lifting taken care of us inside the generated code.
+Make machines do the hard work!
+Note that if you are able to use XAML in your application and looking to integrated animated vector graphics, there is a [handy control that can take care of all of this](https://docs.microsoft.com/en-us/uwp/api/microsoft.ui.xaml.controls.animatedvisualplayer?view=winui-2.2),

 Thanks for reading to the end, if you are interested in reading more details check out the documentation as well as the [source code](https://github.com/windows-toolkit/Lottie-Windows) for the Lottie Windows tool mentioned above as well as the official documentation for the API's [here](https://docs.microsoft.com/en-us/windows/communitytoolkit/animations/lottie) and we'd love feedback on twitter [@windowsui](https://twitter.com/windowsui) or to me personally [@clarkezone](https://twitter.com/clarkezone).